Mudy7/aiomangadexapi/README.md

 # key features
  - get data on any manga from mangadex
  - get updates from mangadex main page
- - mangadex list scanner with a rss link
+ - get the mangas from anyone's list with a rss link
  - get any chapter link from mangadex

 [Documentation](#Documentation)